sunjh22/CNVPipe/README.md

 - `call` for calling CNV.

 The results include "CNVtype, CNVregion, CNVsize, CNVlevel, eval1, eval2, eval3, eval4, q0, pN, dG"
-- `CNVlevel` - normalized read depth value, estimated integer CN value should be `round(2*CNVlevel)`;
+- `CNVlevel` - normalized read depth value, rough integer CN value should be `round(2*CNVlevel)`;
 - `eval1` - e-value (p-value multiplied by genome size divided by bin size) calculated using t-test statistics between RD statistics in the region and global - set to [0 - 0.00001];
 - `eval2` - e-value from the probability of RD values within the region to be in the tails of a gaussian distribution of binned RD - set to [0 - 0.00001];
 - `q0` - fraction of reads mapped with q0 quality in call region - not useful for filtering since most reads have good quality;
 - `pN` - fraction of reference genome gaps (Ns) in call region - set to [0 - 0.5];
 - `dG` - distance from closest large (>100bp) gap in reference genome - set to [>100kb];

-Get read depth signal
+Get read depth signal in 100bp level

     time cnvpytor -root ../read-depth/cnvnator/sample1.pytor -chrom $(seq -f 'chr%g' 1 22) chrX chrY -rd sample1.bam &